wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_master_worker/master_worker_multiple.md

 **[A.3.3.p2.4]** In the previous question, we purposely had more workers that tasks.
-What if how we were to have, say, 4 times as many tasks as workers.
+What if now we were to have, say, 4 times as many tasks as workers.
 Do you think the different strategies considered in the previous question would be closer together or further apart in terms of their results?
 Verify your expectation experimentally.